arunprsh/SageMaker-Data-Wrangler-L400-Workshop/sections/007-data-analysis.md

 For our example dataset, the image below shows a target leakage report for a hotel booking cancellation problem, that is, predicting if a person will cancel his hotel reservation or not.
 An AUC - ROC curve is used to calculate the predictive ability of 31 raw features, out of which `reservation_status` was determined to a target leakage.
 Also, features - `arrival_day_of_month`, `babies`, `reservation_status_date`, `arrival_date_month`, `reserved_room_type`, `hotel` and `days_in_waiting_list` were identified as redundant.

+The identified features can be fairly omitted as part of the transformations we will apply post this initial analysis.

 ![target-leakage](.././img/target-leakage.png)

+Next, with SageMaker Data Wrangler’s feature correlation visualization you can easily calculate the correlation of features in your data set and visualize them as a correlation matrix.
+We will look into 2 types of feature correlations and how to use them on our example dataset in hand.

 ### Feature Correlation (Linear)

+P.S.: A limit of 100,000 rows is used for this analysis.

 ![linear-pre](.././img/linear-pre.png)